jbmeyer2001/sgsPy/README.md

 #### How to contribute?
 The easiest way to contribute is by logging any errors, or posting any ideas as an issue on this github repository.

-#### known issues:
- - the implementation of sample.strat does not work on windows.
-A new method which is effective across large areas, and runs error-free on windows is under development.
- - occasionally, an access-related test will fail.

 ## Installation
 ### NOTE: when distributed, the package will be available through PyPI and thus a quick 'pip install sgs'.
 For now, the package can be installed and built as follows depending on operating system.